AMD-AIG-AIMA/Primus/examples/megatron/README.md

 ---

 ### Run Pretraining
 Use the `run_pretrain.sh` script to start training.
-The model config should match the YAML filename under `primus/configs/models/megatron` (excluding the `.yaml` extension):

 #### 🚀 Quick Start Mode